catalyst/developing-with-cwp/slides/docs/01_InstallingCWPSilverStripe.md

 #### public
 * The "public" folder contains all publicly visible assets.
 * This includes documents and images uploaded into the CMS, as well as symlinks to the JS, CSS, imagery, and other assets that are whitelisted by your theme.
-* You will never need to edit anything yourself in this folder.
+* You will rarely need to edit anything in this folder.
+Most public changes can be made in your themes instead

 #### more about public
 * SilverStripe serves all requests to the web from the /public folder.
-* All other parts of your codebase are protected from the webserver, which does not require direct publicly-accessible access to them.
+* All other parts of your codebase are protected from the webserver, which does not require direct public access to them.
 * This is also where the CMS `assets` folder places files uploaded from the CMS.
-* This entire folder should be readable by the webserver user.
+* This entire folder and its subdirectories should be readable by the webserver user. `assets` is writeable.

 #### themes